a16n-dev/async-modals/README.md

 [![Downloads](https://img.shields.io/npm/dt/async-modals.svg)](https://www.npmjs.com/package/async-modals)
 # Async Modals

-Async modals is a hook-based way of showing modals in React using promises.
+A hook-based way of showing modals in React using promises designed to abstract away the complexity of modal windows.

+Interested in contributing to async-modals?
+Please read the section below on [Contributing](#contributing)

 Table of Contents
 * [Quick Start](#start)